labarlab-emorep/func_model/README.md

     1. Execute `3dttest++`
 1. Upload output to Keoki and clean up DCC

-T-test output can be found an the model_afni_group directory of experiments2/EmoRep/Exp2_Compute_Emotion/analyses that corresponds to the type of statistic, task, model, and emotion:
+T-test output can be found in the model_afni_group directory of experiments2/EmoRep/Exp2_Compute_Emotion/analyses that corresponds to the type of statistic, task, model, and emotion:

 ```
 analyses/model_afni_group/stat-paired_task-movies_model-task_emo-anger/